makrai/notes/futrell-2501-linguists-stopped-worrying.md

-    accuracy in producing the right verb forms in such sentences is 85%; Marvin and Linzen, 2018).3 The results indicate that the model can represent the non-local structural dependency between the subject of the sentence and the matrix verb.
+    accuracy in producing the right verb forms in such sentences is 85%; Marvin and Linzen, 2018).3 The results indicate that the model can represent the non-local structural dependency between the subject of the sentence and the matrix verb
 * Models can be “right for the wrong reasons” (McCoy+ 2019), adopting
   * ie shallow heuristics which make correct predictions on certain test sets
   * or mastery of linguistic form without a concomitant ability to understand the implications of utterances (Weissweiler+ 2022, Mahowald+ 2024)